wazo-platform/wazo-doc/source/upgrade/upgrade.rst

   * Call interception is not available anymore
   * Conference room invitation is not available anymore

-Please consult the followin detailed upgrade notes for more information:
+Please consult the following detailed upgrade notes for more information:

 .. toctree::